 Advocates ask senators to reject sex assault hearing limits

-There are 1 comment on the SFGate story from 6 hrs ago, titled Advocates ask senators to reject sex assault hearing limits.
+There are 3 comments on the SFGate story from 13 hrs ago, titled Advocates ask senators to reject sex assault hearing limits.
 In it, SFGate reports that:

 A sticker opposing a bill overhauling colleges' disciplinary hearings on sexual violence is worn by Matthew Wolfsen during a Senate subcommittee hearing in Atlanta, Tuesday, March 21, 2017.
 The subcommittee heard more than an hour of testimony Tuesday on the bill but didn't vote.